2025 Solar Incentives Guide for Northampton, MA - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.

 The ITC covers solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can apply towards solar panels installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum amount you can claim.

 State & Local Solar Incentives

-There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the state and local level.
-Incentives may be offered by the state of Massachusetts, or by your county or municipality.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these may include tax credits, rebates and more.
+Incentives may be given by the state of Massachusetts, or by your county or municipality.
 Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Northampton

 The variety of available solar incentives has helped tremendously increase the adoption of solar energy nationwide over the past 15 years.
 You may receive solar incentives from your local utility company, the Massachusetts government or the federal government.
-Your local Northampton solar panel installer can give you more information about which incentives you should apply for, and get you started on the path to switching to renewable energy today.
+If you're ready to switch over to solar energy, calling your local Northampton solar panel installation expert is an excellent place to start.

 EcoWatch's Northampton, MA Solar Incentives FAQs